Mahsalo/Recommendation_System_Projects/README.md

 - Recommendation systems are use for the personalization of the users and items.

-* In general, the item-user matrix or the **utility/feedback matrix** is a sparse matrix that needs to be filled with ratings.
+* In general, the item-user matrix or the **utility/feedback matrix** is a **sparse matrix** that needs to be filled with ratings.
 * There are different methods to fill-out this sparse matrix:
-  1. Content Based Approach: In this method, we have the meta data about the content, for example we know that a specific user likes a specific group of items so we recommend her the most popular item in that group.
+  1. Content Based Approach: In this method, we have the meta data about the content, for example we know that a specific user likes a specific group of items so we recommend her the most popular item in that group (based on properties of the items).
+This requires hand-engineering features.
   2. Collaborative Filtering: In this method we don't need a metadata and we just have the interactions matrix.
+Similar users like similar items.
+This method would have automatic feature engineering.

      * Model-Based method --> Matrix Factorization
      * Memory-Based method